Foundation models for molecular diagnostics - machine learning with biological ‘common sense’

 1. Noninvasive subtyping of pediatric brain cancer

-2. [Additional challenges can be listed here]
+2. [Additional challenges can be listed here if needed]

-3. [Additional challenges can be listed here]
+3. [Additional challenges can be listed here if needed]

-The time for powerful, robust and generalizable, knowledge-aware machine learning solutions to previously intractable molecular diagnostics problems has come.
+The time for powerful, robust, and generalizable, knowledge-aware machine learning solutions to previously intractable molecular diagnostics problems has come.
 FoundationDX aims to deliver this.

 Financiële details & Tijdlijn